senecaxconnect/xconnect_docs/docs/Platform_Overview.md

 ```

 This is a required component of the xConnect Remote Management Platform.
 This physical or
-virtual gateway is responsible for being the encrypted tunnel between the Server Agents and the
+virtual gateway is responsible for being the encrypted tunnel between the Agents and the
 Web Client Dashboard.

 There are multiple deployment options for this Secure Gateway: